apontador/findrix-sdk-doc-android/README.md

 ```

 #####Parameters:
-- externalId – Provide an ID for this device(can be null or empty)
+- userId – Provide an ID for this device(can be null or empty)
 - clientId – Request a client id with TRLS dev team
 - clientSecret – Request a client secret with TRLS dev team
 - deviceName – Can be null or empty